 Statement of Goals for Student Achievement

-As an institution accredited by the Southern Association of Colleges and Schools/Commission on Colleges, Bossier Parish Community College is committed to supporting student success in the classroom environment as well as preparing students for success beyond graduation.
+As an institution accredited by the Southern Association of Colleges and Schools Commission on Colleges, Bossier Parish Community College is committed to supporting student success in the classroom environment as well as preparing students for success beyond graduation.
 In that endeavor, the College collects data for study and continuous improvement of our academic and student services and engages in a campus-wide effort for strategic planning.
-Bossier Parish Community College has developed a Strategies for Success Plan that focuses on providing support and services to promote student success and excellence in higher education.
-The College’s Strategies for Success Plan identifies the following goals:
+Bossier Parish Community College has developed a strategic plan that focuses on providing support and services to promote student success and excellence in higher education.
+With a pillar focused on Our Students, the College’s Strategic Plan identifies the following goals:

 Each year, the College gathers data for reporting and evaluation of success with respect to student achievement consistent with its mission.
 Information includes retention, graduation, and course completion as well as licensure examination data and job placement rates, where applicable.
 This information is complete, current, and timely and is provided to students, constituents, and the public to demonstrate the College’s obligations for public disclosure.